• Skip to primary navigation

 A classic brunch wrapped up in one delicious canapé

-If you’re looking for a buttery, creamy appetizer that’s packed with fresh flavors, look no further than this Smoked Salmon Appetizer Crostini with Cream Cheese.
+If you’re looking for a buttery, creamy appetizer that’s packed with fresh flavors, look no further than this recipe!
 It’s a simple, yet elegant canapé that’s perfect for special events, baby showers, brunch parties, and more!

 This crostini appetizer is creamy and herbaceous, just like my Smoked Salmon Dip, but captures everything you love about bagels and lox for brunch in one tiny bite.
 Each crostini is layered with an herby, lemony cream cheese spread, cold smoked salmon, and topped with shallots.
 Assemble them in a few minutes, then serve and enjoy!